mediadrop/mediadrop/doc/install/apache-wsgi.rst

    files_serve_method = apache_xsendfile

-Changing the MediaCore CE Source Code
+Changing the MediaDrop Source Code
 -------------------------------------
-If you make any changes to your MediaCore CE installation while Apache is running (eg. if you upgrade MediaCore CE or make any customizations), you'll need to make sure that mod_wsgi recognizes those changes.
+If you make any changes to your MediaDrop installation while Apache is running (eg. if you upgrade MediaDrop or make any customizations), you'll need to make sure that mod_wsgi recognizes those changes.

 The easiest way to do this is to 'touch' the .wsgi script.
 This will modify the